2016 Cebu local elections

 Local elections were held in Cebu on May 9, 2016, as part of the 2016 Philippine general election.
 Voters selected from among candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the seven districts of Cebu (including two districts of Cebu City and the lone district of Lapu-Lapu City).

 Gubernatorial and Vice Gubernatorial race

 Governor

 Incumbent Governor Hilario Davide III is running for a second term.
-His opponent is former Government Service Insurance System President Winston Garcia.
+His main opponent is former Government Service Insurance System President Winston Garcia.

 Vice Governor

-Davide's running mate is incumbent Vice Governor Agnes Magpale while Garcia's running mate is former 6th District Representative Nerissa Corazon Soon-Ruiz.
+Davide's running mate is incumbent Vice Governor Agnes Magpale while Garcia's running mate is former 6th District Representative Nerissa Soon-Ruiz.